abcdan/chainson/README.md

 During development you probably don't want to constantly generate documentation.
 That's why I've added `npm run fix` to make your life easier during development.

+When you are ready to make a pull request make a pull request to the latest `x.x.x-y` branch (ensure your branch is based on the latest version of dev to avoid any merge conflicts).
+Once that gets accepted it will be merged into the `x.x.x-y` branch.
+Once a new set of features is implemented and the version is ready for release we'll merge it with `master`.

+In the meanwhile, I personally work on the `dev` branch with my own features.
+There is a chance that your code get changed on the `dev` branch after it has been merged for optimizations.
+So don't be scared if you see me changing your code :)

 ## Done reading?
 Check out this joke!
 ![Jokes Card](https://readme-jokes.vercel.app/api)